 When I was coaching gymnastics, there was a girl who was dealing with fear on her tumbling.
 We had worked so hard.
 I say we because it is a team effort.
 You and your coach are working.
 You’re trying everything you can to try to get the skill back in time.

 Keeping it in perspective, of course, it was one meet.
 We pushed and pushed and pushed.
-She got a few of them done, got to the meet, freaked out, travel meet, upside down on time, and she didn’t go for her skill.
+She got a few of them done, got to the meet, freaked out.
+It was a travel meet, there was a big time difference, and she didn’t go for her skill.

 And, my reaction?
 My reaction and the reaction of the coach I was working with, was, “We are so disappointed in you.
 I can’t believe we put all this work and we traveled, and then here you are not doing your tumbling pass.”

 What did she need?
 She needed a hug.
 She was upset too.
 It was her tumbling, and then here we go.
 Basically what she heard us say was, “You are a disappointment.”
 We didn’t use those words, but that’s what she felt.

 That’s a mistake that I made.
-I was able to look back and go, okay.
-That was not the way to handle that situation, whatsoever.
+I was able to look back and go, “Okay, that was not the way to handle that situation, whatsoever.”
 We almost lost that kid over that situation, which I think is fair.
 You’re feeling belittled by your coach, you shouldn’t stand for it.
 It shouldn’t be okay.

 Her mom said to us, “My kid feels like a disappointment.
-What are we gonna do here?
+What are we gonna do here?”
 Which then allowed me to have a little reflection and realize that was not the way to deal with that.

-We’ll start with the fear question.
+We’ll start with the fear question…